Khalid bin Abdullah Al Saud (1937–2021): Personal life and death

 Prince Khalid was married to his cousin Al Jawhara bint Abdulaziz, daughter of King Abdulaziz and Hassa bint Ahmed Al Sudairi.
 They had four sons and three daughters.
 Prince Khalid's daughter Nuf married Prince Fahd, son of King Salman.
 She died on 20 July 2021.
-Another daughter, Fadwa bint Khalid, is the wife of Mohammad bin Nawwaf, former Saudi ambassador to the United Kingdom.
+Another daughter, Fadwa bint Khalid, is married to Mohammad bin Nawwaf, former Saudi ambassador to the United Kingdom.

 Prince Khalid was one of the closest friends of King Fahd, his brother-in-law.
 He was widely reported to be studiously courteous and personally unassuming.

 His son, Saud, serves as deputy chairman of the board of directors of Al Mawarid Holding and as vice chairman of the board of directors of the Orbit Satellite Television and Radio Network.

 Prince Khalid died on 12 January 2021.

 Homes

 Prince Khalid had homes in Saudi Arabia and overseas, close to his various stables or to the Classic racecourses.
-In the United States, he had a home in Kentucky, in Europe, a townhouse in France, on the Parc Monceau in Paris, and, in the United Kingdom, houses in London, Newmarket, Gloucestershire where he owned Estcourt Park, Long Newnton and Kent where he owned the 1,000-acre Fairlawne Estate, adjoining Plaxtol, near Shipbourne.
+In the United States, he had a home in Kentucky, in Europe, a townhouse in France, on the Parc Monceau in Paris, an estate at Lake Mondsee in Austria, and in the United Kingdom, houses in London, Newmarket, Gloucestershire where he owned Estcourt Park, Long Newnton and Kent where he owned the 1,000-acre Fairlawne Estate, adjoining Plaxtol, near Shipbourne.
 He has also owned Newabbey House in Kildare since 1990.